milkbread/ProcessingStuff/README.md

 ProcessingStuff
 ===============

-This repo stores all my efforts/projects on 'Processing'!
+This repo stores most of my efforts/projects on 'Processing'!

+This repo is used for my [homepage](http://wwwpub.zih.tu-dresden.de/~rklammer/html/homepage/index_page.html#Processing).